fsgo/bin-auto-switcher/README.md

 # Bin-Auto-Switcher

-Auto switch binary in different directories by rules.
+1. Auto switch binary in different directories by rules.
+2. Add pre- and post- Hooks.

 ## 1. Install